whirl-wind/personal-website/content/authors/admin/_index.md

 link: https://zhanzhangzz.com/
 ---
-I am a second-year PhD student in the Computer Science department at the University of California, Davis.
+I am a third-year PhD student in the Computer Science department at the University of California, Davis.
 I feel very fortunate to be co-advised by Prof. [Joseph Teran](https://www.math.ucdavis.edu/~jteran/) and Prof. [Julian Panetta](https://julianpanetta.com/).

 My research interests lie in digital fabrication, physical simulation, and geometry processing for computer graphics.
 Currently, I am working on research related to shape optimization on nonlinear elasticity materials.